Teenage Boy Riding Bike Gunned Down In Drive-By Shooting In Fairhill, Police Say

 Day works with youth in the city and is pastor of Culture Changing Christians Worship Center in North Philadelphia.

 “Some of these young guys carry guns in fear because again this is the way that they’re settling things right now.
-It’s terrible, it’s horrible.”
+It’s terrible, it’s horrible,” Day said.

 He adds conflict resolution skills among children are lacking.